bbyk/blog/domain-model-ui.md

 		...
 	}

-I intentionally did not use any specific UI MVC framework to build up the set of examples.
-My goal was to demostrate a concepts and how the pieces, how the pieces of concern a separated so each of them was responsible only for its own functionality.
+I intentionally did not use any specific UI MVC framework to build up the examples.
+My goal was to demostrate a concepts and how the pieces, how the pieces of concern are separated so each of them was responsible only for its own functionality.

-Besides all models FileDomain and View model in the example can be easily covered with unit-tests.
-I guess some controller functionality can be covered too.
+Besides the both *FileDomain* and *ViewModel* in the examples can be easily covered with unit-tests.
+And I guess some controller functionality can be covered too.

-Another benefit of the granularity is the ability to put mocked view implementation and run subset of integration tests.
+Another benefit of the granularity is the ability to put mocked view implementation and run subset of integration tests for UI.

+### Summary ###

+Domain model and View model are different because they are based on different